 Advantages and Disadvantages

 Identify the key parameters that can be advantageous or disadvantageous to you and your business.
-Similarly, you can examine competitive environment for your product/service and accordingly make smart changes to your strategy.
+Similarly, you can examine the competitive environment for your product/service and accordingly make smart changes to your strategy.

 Problems and Opportunities